TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup with Ansible.md

 allow-transfer { 10.0.44.34; };
 ```

 Forwarders is a list of the next DNS Server in the trip.
 Here I have upstream local DNS.
 I do this as I want Bind9 to handle the turtleware.au domain locally only.
-I then upstream any other request to my pihole servers at 104, 94 (ad blocking).
-In my pihole machines I have upstreamed Cloudflare DNS for DNSSEC.
+I then upstream any other request to my pi-hole servers at 104, 94 (ad blocking).
+In my pi-hole machines I have upstream DNS to Cloudflare DNS for DNSSEC.

 ```bash
 forwarders {
   10.0.44.104;